-In submitting its declaration of intervention, Libya relies on its status as a party to the Convention on the Prevention and Punishment of the Crime of Genocide (the "Genocide Convention").
-It states that it files its declaration
+In availing itself of the right of intervention conferred by Article 63, Mexico relies on its status as a party to the Convention on the Prevention and Punishment of the Crime of Genocide (the "Genocide Convention").
+In its declaration, Mexico states that it "seeks to intervene, in order to provide its view on the potential construction of the content of the provisions of the Convention relevant to this case".